How to Prefill a Form With Salesforce Data

 Prefill allows us to load or populate data into the form based on certain parameters.
-In this tutorial we will learn three different examples of using the prefill functionality:
+In this tutorial we will learn three different examples of using the prefill functionality with your Salesforce forms:

 - Static prefill